opengisch/libqfieldsync/README.md

 This library facilitates packaging and synchronizing QGIS projects for use with [QField](http://www.qfield.org).

-This library is the heart of QFieldSync QGIS plugin.
+This library is the heart of the QFieldSync QGIS plugin.

 More information can be found in the [QField documentation](https://docs.qfield.org/get-started/).

-The plugin can be download on the [QGIS plugin repository](https://plugins.qgis.org/plugins/qfieldsync/).
+The plugin can be downloaded on the [QGIS plugin repository](https://plugins.qgis.org/plugins/qfieldsync/).

 ## Development